Yashwanth-Kumar24/ndemo/Lab08/LabTemplate.md

    - number of blocks storing `original.txt`: `8`
    - number of links to `original.txt`: `1`
 3. Command to create a hard link to `original.txt`: `ln original.txt hardLink`
-   - What identifiers indicate a hard link was created? : `ls -i` gives inode numbers followed by filenames.
+   - What identifiers indicate a hard link was created? :
+      - `ls -i` gives inode numbers followed by filenames.
 So here if two files have same inode numbers then there is a hardlink between them.
 Also using `stat <filename>`, we can find the size, inode of the files.
    - Does modifying the hard linked file modify `original.txt`?
 Explain
       - Yes, it modifies original file as well.
-      - Any change made to either of the files, will result changes in both.
+      - Any change made to either of the file's content, will result changes in both.
 Size changes.
       - As `inode` value is same, it points to same location, whenever there is change in content it reflects in both files.
-      - Even though if name of the original file is changed or even if `original.txt` is deleted, the hardLink file has no changes, we can still access it and read the contents of it.
+      - Even though if name of the original file is changed, moved to different path or even if `original.txt` is deleted, the hardLink file has no changes, we can still access it and read the contents of it.
 4. Command to create a symbolic link to `original.txt` : `ln -s original.txt softLink`
-   - What identifiers indicate a symbolic link was created? : `ls -l`, lists all details of files.
-Here clearly we can be `l` as part of file permissions. `lrwxrwxrwx`, so the starting `l`,represents it is softlink file.
+   - What identifiers indicate a symbolic link was created? :
+      - `ls -l`, lists all details of files.
+Here clearly we can see `l` as part of file permissions. `lrwxrwxrwx`, so the starting `l`,represents it is softlink file.
 Also there is a link showing like: `softLink -> original.txt`.
 Which means, `softLink` is a file which has link to `original.txt`.
       - Both have different inode values, different sizes, blocks. (can be seen using `stat` command)
    - If `original.txt` was deleted, and a new `original.txt` was created, would the sym link still work?
 Explain
       - Yes, the symbolic link still works fine.
 On deleting the file and creating new file with same name, symbolic link has no effect.